jeffshek/real_world_design_patterns_examples/README.md

 1. Mediator
 	* Mailing Lists & Chatrooms | Mediator decides how and what messages recipients should recieve.
 1. Memento
-	* Undo Functionality | Snapshot of before and after action.
+	* Undo Functionality In Emails | Snapshot of before and after action.
 1. Null Object
 	*
 1. Observer